asaidimu/uistart/README.md

 ### Troubleshooting

-*   **"command not found: bun"**: Ensure Bun is correctly installed and added to your system's PATH.
+*   **"command not found: bun"**: Ensure Bun is correctly installed and its executable directory is added to your system's PATH environment variable.
-*   **Dependency Issues**: If you face issues with dependencies, try clearing Bun's cache and reinstalling:
+*   **Dependency Issues**: If you face issues with dependencies (e.g., corrupted cache or mismatched versions), try clearing Bun's cache and reinstalling:
     ```bash
     bun install --force
     # Or, if you use npm-check-updates for version upgrades:
     # bunx npm-check-updates -u && bun install
     ```
-*   **Tailwind CSS Not Applying**: Double-check your `tailwind.config.ts` for correct content paths and `src/assets/app.css` for `@tailwind` directives.
+*   **Tailwind CSS Not Applying Styles**:
+    *   Double-check your `tailwind.config.ts` for correct `content` paths that cover all your source files.
+    *   Ensure `src/assets/app.css` (or your main CSS file) includes the `@tailwind` directives (`@tailwind base;`, `@tailwind components;`, `@tailwind utilities;`).
+    *   Verify that `tailwind.config.ts` is correctly imported and passed to the `@tailwindcss/vite` plugin in `vite.config.ts`.
-*   **TypeScript Errors**: Ensure your IDE is using the project's TypeScript version and that all dependencies are installed.
+*   **TypeScript Errors in IDE/Editor**: Ensure your IDE or editor (e.g., VS Code) is using the project's locally installed TypeScript version and that all dependencies are installed.
+Restarting the TypeScript server in your editor often resolves temporary issues.

 ### FAQ

 *   **How do I update Shadcn UI components?**
-    You can manually update them by running `bunx shadcn-ui@latest add <component-name>` again, or using the `bunx shadcn-ui@latest update` command if available for all.
+    You can manually update individual components by running `bunx shadcn-ui@latest add <component-name>` again.
+This will prompt you to overwrite existing files, effectively updating them.
-*   **Can I change the theme/colors?**
+*   **Can I change the theme or colors of Shadcn UI components?**
     Yes, Shadcn UI integrates tightly with Tailwind CSS custom properties.
-You can modify the base colors and theme in `tailwind.config.ts` and `src/assets/app.css`.
+You can modify the base colors and other theme aspects by adjusting values in your `tailwind.config.ts` and `src/assets/app.css` (specifically the `--<color>-<shade>` CSS variables).
-*   **Is React Server Components (RSC) supported?**
+*   **Is React Server Components (RSC) supported in this template?**
-    No, the `components.json` explicitly sets `"rsc": false`, meaning this template is configured for client-side rendering.
+    No, this template is configured for client-side rendering.
+The `components.json` explicitly sets `"rsc": false`, indicating that it's set up for traditional React client applications.

 ### Changelog & Roadmap

 *   **Changelog**: Refer to the [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes (to be created).
 *   **Roadmap**:
-    *   Integrate a testing framework (e.g., Vitest).
+    *   Integrate a testing framework (e.g., Vitest + React Testing Library) with example tests.
-    *   Add examples of common UI patterns.
+    *   Add examples of common UI patterns and components demonstrating best practices.
-    *   Expand comprehensive component documentation.
+    *   Expand comprehensive documentation for each integrated technology within the context of this template.
+    *   Explore adding state management solutions (e.g., Zustand, Jotai) as optional integrations.

 ### License

 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for full details.

-Copyright © 2024 asaidimu
+Copyright © 2025 Saidimu

 ### Acknowledgments